baxpr/freesurfer-iis/usage.md

 `--home <inputs_dir>`

-* The Matlab runtime will use the home directory in the container for temporary files.
+* The Matlab runtime will use the home directory in the container's file system for temporary files.
 There is not enough headroom for this in the container itself, so we provide a location on the host.
 If two running containers use the same location, there will be collisions, so the provided home directory should be unique for each running container.
 Setting it to <inputs_dir> lets the inputs directory do double duty, which is probably fine in most cases.

 `--bind <inputs_dir>:/INPUTS`, `--bind <outputs_dir>:/OUTPUTS`

-* The default way of passing files in and retrieving outputs is to create these two directories on the host and bind them like so.
+* The expected way of passing files in and retrieving outputs is to create these two directories on the host and bind them like so.
+The /INPUTS and /OUTPUTS directories are created in the container filesystem at build time.

 `--t1_nii /INPUTS/T1.nii.gz`